| Availability: | |

 Relative Humidity: 70% (±5%)

-2.2 Marine-grade corrosion resistance for offshore and coastal infrastructure.
+2. Marine-grade corrosion resistance for offshore and coastal structures.

-4.1 Rigorously tested to meet international and national standards for reliability and traceability.
+1. Thoroughly tested to meet national and international standards for reliability and traceability.

 While optimized for concrete reinforcement, XRT-GFY's versatility extends to: